How to Grow Lobularia Maritima Flowers in Your Garden

 Temperature & Humidity Preferences

 Alyssum Carpet of Snow can thrive in a range of temperatures.
 The sweet spot is between 50 and 60ºF (10 to 15.5ºC).
-In hotter regions, the plant will stop flowering if it gets too warm.
+The plant will stop flowering in hotter regions if it gets too warm.

 Water Alyssum Carpet of Snow just enough to keep the soil slightly moist most of the time.
-If the top two inches of soil feel dry to the touch, give the plant an inch or two of water.
-In drier, hotter climates, water a little more often.
+If the top two inches of soil feel dry, give the plant an inch or two of water, in drier, hotter climates, water a little more often.

 How, When, and Why to Fertilize